 Integration of ESG into the Active Quantitative Equity Investment Process

-In Active Quantitative Equity, we view ESG as an alternative, non-traditional quality signal capturing difficult-to-measure corporate characteristics, which are diversifying compared with traditional measures of financial quality.
+In Active Quantitative Equity, we view ESG as an alternative, non-traditional quality signal that captures difficult-to-measure corporate characteristics, which are diversifying compared with traditional measures of financial quality.

-We have recently upgraded our ESG signal to embrace the benefits and scale of the Sustainability Accounting Standards Board’s reporting framework and State Street Global Advisors’ leading-edge ESG data infrastructure.
+Our upgraded ESG signal embraces the benefits and scale of the Sustainability Accounting Standards Board’s reporting framework and State Street Global Advisors’ leading-edge ESG data infrastructure.